 We assess every potential new Member's health and lifestyle so that we can decide the insurance cover that we can offer and the cost and conditions of that insurance.
-There is a risk that Members are ill or injured more often or for longer than we assume.
-We may find that we have charged too much or too little, or we might not have applied the right extra conditions.
+There is a risk that Members are ill or injured more often or for longer than the average that we assume.

-We compare the sickness and other benefit payments made each year with our assumptions.
+We compare the total sickness and other benefit payments made each year with our average assumptions.
 If the number, value or duration of claims is materially higher or lower than assumed, we consider whether we need to change our prices and/or reflect this difference in our valuation.